-These Terms of Service and Subscription Agreement constitute an agreement (henceforth “Agreement”) by and between NACCOP-AEGIS, LLC, a Delaware-based business (“Provider”) and each client (“Customer”) of CleryEdge, Provider’s online Software-as-a-Service (“Service”).
+These Terms of Service and Subscription Agreement constitute an “Agreement” by and between NACCOP-AEGIS, LLC (“Provider”), a Delaware-based business, and each “Customer” of CleryEdge, the Provider’s software service (“Service”).

 PLEASE READ THIS AGREEMENT CAREFULLY.
 BY ACCESSING AND USING THIS SERVICE, YOU AGREE TO THE TERMS OF THIS AGREEMENT.